 Built in 2014, the Marty Holly Athletics Center houses most of the outdoor athletics programs, including football, soccer, tennis and track, and field.
 With new classrooms, a well-equipped weight room, locker rooms, and athletic training facilities the building is a premier destination on campus.
 The building is named for legendary athletics director Marty Holly, who is still working for us today and can regularly be found pacing the sidelines at football and basketball games.

 McCain Student Center

-The 35,000-square-foot McCain Center is The College of Idaho's hub of student activity housing a movie theater, a café, student government offices, Eros Theatre, a reading room, the campus bookstore, and an outdoor patio.
+The 35,000-square-foot McCain Center is The College of Idaho's hub of student activity housing a movie theater, a café, student government offices, Eros Theatre, a reading room, the College Store, and an outdoor patio.
 Formerly Kirkpatrick Gymnasium the building was renovated in 2001.